simonhmartin/twisst2/README.md

 In standard usage, `twisst2` takes as input a modified vcf file that contains a `DC` field, giving the count of derived alleles for each individual at each site.

-Once you have a vcf file for your genotype data, you can make the modified version using `sticcs` (this needs to be installed, see above):
+Once you have a vcf file for your genotype data, make the modified version using `sticcs` (this needs to be installed, see above):
 ```bash
 sticcs prep -i <input vcf> -o <output vcf>  --outgroup <outgroup sample ID>
 ```

 If the vcf file already has the ancestral allele (provided in the `AA` field in the `INFO` section), then you do not need to specifiy outrgoups for polarising.

-Now you can run the `twisst` to count sub-tree topologies:
+Now you can run the `twisst2` to count sub-tree topologies:

 ```bash
 twisst2 -i <input_vcf> -o <output_prefix> --max_iterations 100 --ploidy 2 --groups <groupname1> <groupname2> <groupname3> <groupname4> --groups_file